BW-Restaurant-Passport-3/Backend/README.md

 ##### 201 (Created)

-> If you successfully register a user, the endpoint will return an HTTP response with a status code `201`.
+> If you successfully register a user, the endpoint will return an HTTP response with a status code `201`, a JWT and the user id for the registered user.

 ##### 400 (Bad Request)